There are several reasons you might want to reduce the clock of your GPU, whether it is the main or memory clock.

 The reason for this is straightforward: if you lower the core clock and/or the memory clock of your GPU, it will need less power.
-If it draws less energy from the PSU, that means it’s also generating less heat.
+If it draws less electricity from the PSU, that means it’s also generating less heat.

 If you intend to step away from gaming or other GPU-intensive tasks, you may be bothered by the noisy fan sound.
 Underclocking your GPU should keep that in check.